15 Tips For Keeping Cool In Bed

 There are many mattresses, toppers, and pads that are marketed as being cooling.
 Most don’t contain any active cooling technology that requires electricity to work though, and are typically just made with more breathable or moisture-wicking materials.

 Even that can help improve the heat buildup under your body though, and the ones that do have active cooling can make a big difference.
-Take a look at my overview of bed cooling systems and cooling mattress pads to find out more.
+Take a look at my review of bed cooling systems and pads to find out more.

 If you currently sleep on a memory foam mattress or use a memory foam mattress topper, I recommend experimenting with a different surface if you can.